-- Always turn off power before connecting the line voltage inputs to the meter. - For the line voltage wires, CCS recommends 18 to 12 AWG stranded wire, type THHN, MTW, or THWN, 600 V.

-- Use copper conductors only.
-The screw terminals are only rated for copper wire. - Do not place more than one wire in a screw terminal; use additional wire nuts or terminal blocks if needed. - Verify that the line voltages are in the range of the line-to-line \$\Phi\$-\$\Phi\$ and line-to-neutral \$\Phi\$-N values printed in the white box on the front label.
+- Always turn off power before connecting the line voltage inputs to the meter. - For the line voltage wires, CCS recommends 16 to 12 AWG stranded wire, type THHN, MTW, or THWN, 600 V. - Do not place more than one voltage wire in a screw terminal; use separate wire nuts or terminal blocks if needed. - Verify that the line voltages are in the range of the line-to-line φ-φ and line-to-neutral φ-N values printed in the white box on the front label.